tom-seddon/ghouls-tng/README.md

 There are two types of spider: a solid one (always present), and a masked/dimmed one (appears only when playing with 2+ ghosts).

+An indicator in the bottom left shows `WON: Y` or `WON: N` to indicate whether you completed the level or something else happened (you probably died,, but you might just have pressed ESCAPE).

 ----

 # Build